 3. You are required to notify NEOGR, Inc. if your greyhound becomes lost.
 This should be done immediately!!

 4. You may NOT give your greyhound to anyone else without NEOGR’S approval.
 If you should ever decide you cannot keep or do not want your greyhound, you must contact NEOGR, Inc. Please inform NEOGR when you move and provide updates about your greyhound at least once a year.

 5. You agree that you will never take your greyhound to a “Pound” or “Humane shelter.”

 6. NE Ohio Greyhound Rescue is a non-profit organization funded by donations.
-Adoption fees are $300 to help offset the costs of the vet work and is payable when you pick up your dog.
+Adoption fees are $350 to help offset the costs of the vet work and is payable at the time of adoption.